Mustafa-raja/SocialMediaApp/Readme.txt

 -The app lets you search from all the users in the website, where you can follow/unfollow the users.
 And some more.

-—— The application is built in two components a RESTapi and a React frontEnd, they are loosely coupled and only talk to each other using the api Mappings——
+â€”â€” The application is built in two components a RESTapi and a React frontEnd, they are loosely coupled and only talk to each other using the api Mappingsâ€”â€”